survivejs/react-book/manuscript/04_implementing_notes.md

 * `componentWillMount()` gets triggered once before any rendering.
 One way to use it would be to load data asynchronously there and force rendering through `setState`.
 * `componentDidMount()` gets triggered after initial rendering.
 You have access to DOM here.
 You could use this hook to wrap a jQuery plugin within a component for instance.
-* `componentWillReceiveProps(object nextProps)` triggers when component receives new props.
+* `componentWillReceiveProps(object nextProps)` triggers when the component receives new props.
 You could for instance modify your component state based on the received props.
-* `shouldComponentUpdate(object nextProps, object nextState)` allows you to optimize rendering.
+* `shouldComponentUpdate(object nextProps, object nextState)` allows you to optimize the rendering.
 If you check the props and state and see that there's no need to update, return `false`.
 * `componentWillUpdate(object nextProps, object nextState)` gets triggered after `shouldComponentUpdate` and before `render()`.
 It is not possible to use `setState` here but you can set class properties for instance.
 * `componentDidUpdate` is triggered after rendering.
-You can modify DOM here.
+You can modify the DOM here.
 This can be useful for adapting other code to work with React.
-* `componentWillUnmount` is triggered just before a component is unmounted from DOM.
+* `componentWillUnmount` is triggered just before a component is unmounted from the DOM.
 This is the ideal place to perform cleanup (e.g. remove running timers, custom DOM elements and so on).

 ## React Component Conventions

-As seen in the above code I prefer to have `constructor` first, possible lifecycle hooks then, `render()` and finally methods used by `render()`.
-I like this top-down approach as it makes it straight-forward to follow code.
+As seen in the code above, I prefer to have the `constructor` first, followed by lifecycle hooks, `render()` and finally methods used by `render()`.
+I like this top-down approach as it makes it straightforward to follow code.
 Some prefer to put the methods used by `render()` before it.
 There are also various naming conventions.
 It is possible to use `_` prefix for event handlers for instance.

 In the end you will have to find conventions you like and that work the best for you.
 I go more detail in this topic at the linting chapter as I introduce various code quality related tools.
 It is possible to enforce coding style to some extent for instance.